Traffic-Aware Cruise Control

 Traffic-Aware Cruise Control determines when there is a vehicle in front of you in the same lane.
 If the area in front of Model S is clear, Traffic-Aware Cruise Control maintains a set driving speed.
 When a vehicle is detected, Traffic-Aware Cruise Control is designed to slow down Model S as needed to maintain a selected time-based distance from the vehicle in front, up to the set speed.
 Traffic-Aware Cruise Control does not eliminate the need to watch the road in front of you and to manually apply the brakes when needed.

-Traffic-Aware Cruise Control is primarily intended for driving on dry, straight roads, such as highways and freeways.
+Traffic-Aware Cruise Control is primarily intended for driving on dry, straight roads, such as highways.

 To Use Traffic-Aware Cruise Control